joinpursuit/Pursuit-Core-iOS/lessons/unit1/structs-and-classes/full-lesson.md

 2. Create a Movie class using variables as existing types with default values.
 3. Populate an array of Movie objects converted from the familiar array of dictionaries.

-### Inheritance
+#### Inheritance

 In my opinion there's a little too much fascination with inheritance.
-It is necessary to learn but you spends more time simply modeling one thing than you do developing a hierarchy.
+It is necessary to learn but you spend more time simply modeling one thing than you do developing a hierarchy.
 To get started, **encapsulation** is the more important concept to understand than inheritance is.

 1. Create a Person class.